syncfusion-content/maui-docs/MAUI/Circular-Charts/Selection.md

 ### SelectionChanging

-The [SelectionChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_SelectionChanging) event occurs before the data point is being selected.
+The [SelectionChanging]() event occurs before the data point is being selected.
 This is a cancelable event.
 This argument contains the following information.

-* [CurrentIndex](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SelectionEventArgs.html#Syncfusion_Maui_Charts_SelectionEventArgs_CurrentIndex) - Gets the index of currently selected data point.
+* [NewIndexws]() - Gets the index of currently selected data point.
-* [PreviousIndex](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SelectionEventArgs.html#Syncfusion_Maui_Charts_SelectionEventArgs_PreviousIndex) - Gets the index of previously selected data point.
+* [OldIndexes]() - Gets the index of previously selected data point.
-* [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SelectionEventArgs.html#Syncfusion_Maui_Charts_SelectionEventArgs_Series) - Gets the selected series.
-* [Cancel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SelectionChangingEventArgs.html#Syncfusion_Maui_Charts_SelectionChangingEventArgs_Cancel) - Gets or sets a value indicating whether to continue the segment selection.
+* [Cancel]() - Gets a boolean value indicating whether to continue the segment selection or not.

 ### SelectionChanged

-The [SelectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_SelectionChanged) event occurs after a data point has been selected.
+The [SelectionChanged]() event occurs after a data point has been selected.
 This argument contains the following information.

-* [CurrentIndex](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SelectionEventArgs.html#Syncfusion_Maui_Charts_SelectionEventArgs_CurrentIndex) - Gets the index of currently selected data point.
+* [NewIndexes]() - Gets the index of currently selected data point.
-* [PreviousIndex](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SelectionEventArgs.html#Syncfusion_Maui_Charts_SelectionEventArgs_PreviousIndex) - Gets the index of previously selected data point.
+* [OldIndexes]() - Gets the index of previously selected data point.
-* [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SelectionEventArgs.html#Syncfusion_Maui_Charts_SelectionEventArgs_Series) - Gets the selected series.